Mail-List.com Insights

 Why Glossy Monthly Newsletters Are Passé

-April 27, 2020 By mark david mcCreary Leave a Comment
+April 27, 2020 By mark david mcCreary

-Looking for a great way to make a simple newsletter?
 Now, this is just my opinion.
 But I really like a plain text newsletter instead of these fancy new magazine-style things, and here’s why.

 That Fancy Newsletter Nobody Reads

-And the reason nobody reads the email is it’s not an email.
+Let’s be honest.
+It’s not an “email”.
 It’s a web page disguised as an email.

-A Personal Letter, the Plain Text Newsletter
+A Personal Letter: Plain Text Newsletter

-Just you and your subscribers, heart to heart, with valuable information in short doses, that they will read and also read the next message you send out.
+Just you and your subscribers, heart to heart, with valuable information in short doses that they WILL read.
+And also read the next message you send out.

 Collections